 How many weddings do you normally photograph in a year?

 These days I photograph a maximum of 25 weddings in any given year.
 This means that I am able to give clients my undivided attention in the run up to the wedding as well on the big day itself.

 Will we all meet up before we marry?

 One of the wedding photographer questions which arises is about meeting up before the big day.

 If geography permits, I would love it if we are able to meet up here at my home studio in Wimbledon, London to run through the final timings of your big day.
 That said, with many of my wedding clients living overseas or far away from London we could catch up virtually on zoom.

 What is the booking process?

 To secure a date in my diary, a £500 holding deposit is required and the booking forms returned.
 The balance payment is due 30 days prior to the wedding.

+Contact me about your wedding photography.
+I’m really thrilled that you’ve had a chance to have a good look through my wedding photographer questions.
+If you would like to check out my portfolio, please be my guest.
+If after looking through it, you are considering taking things one step closer, it goes without saying that I would love that.
 Hopefully you will have realised by now that I am more than just a guy with a camera.
 I have photographed more than five hundred weddings for couples over a career spanning more than ten years.
 I bring to the table a huge amount of practical experience and wise words to ensure your big day goes as smoothly as is humanly possible.
 Do you have any questions to ask a photographer before a photoshoot?

 London Wedding Photography